George Washington's political evolution

-George Washington's political evolution comprised the transformation of a young man from a moderately wealthy family in the British colony of Virginia motivated largely by self-interest into the first president of the United States and the father of his country.
+George Washington's political evolution comprised the transformation of a young man from a moderately wealthy family in the British colony of Virginia motivated largely by self-interest, into the first president of the United States and one of the Founding Fathers.
 Washington was ambitious for the status and influence with which he had been surrounded in a youth spent around his half-brother Lawrence and the influential Fairfax family Lawrence married into.
 After working as a surveyor, a position he gained with the patronage of the Fairfaxes, Washington sought to emulate his brother's military career with a commission in the Virginia militia, despite his lack of military experience.
 With the patronage of more influential people, he was appointed major in 1752.
 The following year, he was appointed special envoy charged with delivering to the French a demand to vacate territory claimed by the British.
 His successful completion of this task gained him his first measure of renown.
 Washington was promoted in 1754 and made second-in-command of the Virginia Regiment.
 He enhanced his reputation with his first military victory in the Battle of Jumonville Glen, a skirmish that ignited the French and Indian War.
 He was promoted again in 1755 and given command of the regiment, serving until his resignation in 1758.
 During his military service, Washington grew disillusioned with the British because of his treatment as a second-class citizen and the defensive strategy they adopted during the war.
 He gained no further opportunity for military honor and failed to achieve his ambition of a royal commission in the British Army.